 What's Behind Most Point-of-Sale Attacks?

-For organizations reducing vulnerabilities and maintaining PCI compliance, understanding the early warning signs of an attack can prevent embarrassing, highly-public security incidents.
-Join us as we review six key signs that your POS security is being threatened.
+For organizations needing to reduce vulnerabilities and maintain PCI compliance, recognizing the early warning signs of an attack can prevent embarrassing, highly publicized security incidents.

 1. User Permission Changes

-In many POS breaches that originate from weak or stolen user credentials, hackers must "elevate" permissions in order to navigate the POS network and push malware out to terminals.
+In many POS breaches that originate from weak or stolen user credentials, hackers must "elevate" permissions to navigate the POS network and push malware to terminals.
 Any sudden change in user access, particularly to administrative or super admin-level permissions, is a sign of unwelcome attention.

 2. Failed Login Attempts

-POS systems are commonly networked to Windows PCs to allow remote management via Microsoft's Remote Desktop Protocol (RDP).
-A high number of failed login attempts can reveal that someone is actively trying to brute force their way into your POS system.
-Any spike in failed login attempts, particularly during unusual times of the day or with strange location metadata should be taken as evidence of an attack in progress.
+A high number of failed login attempts can indicate that someone is attempting to brute-force their way into your POS system.
+Because many POS environments still rely on Windows-based remote management, RDP attacks remain one of the most common entry points.
+Any spike in failed login attempts, particularly during unusual times of the day or with unusual location metadata, should be taken as evidence of an ongoing attack.

 3. Deviation from Normal Traffic Patterns